marszalekm/playlist-length/README.md

-# playlist-length
+# YouTube playlist length

-Python script for calculating youtube playlist length.
+Python script for calculating YouTube playlist length.

-Created for the purpose of latter deployment as web app.
+Created for the purpose of latter deployment as Flask web app.